 What is Penalty Abatement?

-In certain situations, the IRS will agree to forgive tax penalties resulting from late filing a tax return, tax deposit or other tax payment, this is called penalty abatement.
+In certain situations, the IRS will agree to forgive tax penalties resulting from late filing of a tax return, tax deposit or other tax payment, this is called penalty abatement.
 There are many different types of IRS tax penalties.
-To qualify for penalty abatement a taxpayer has to meet certain criteria and possess an acceptable reason for failing to pay their taxes or paying their taxes late.
+To qualify for abatement a taxpayer has to meet certain criteria and possess an acceptable reason for failing to pay their taxes or paying their taxes late.
 The taxpayer has to convince the IRS that their situation qualifies for penalty abatement in order to benefit from this provision.
-The reasons for penalty abatement according to current IRS guidelines include:
+The qualifications according to current guidelines include:

-Before filing for penalty abatement you’ll need to be sure you qualify and are able to communicate a convincing argument to the IRS.
+Before filing for abatement you’ll need to be sure you qualify and are able to communicate a convincing argument to the IRS.
 The experts at Rush Tax Resolution. understand what types of situations will qualify a taxpayer for penalty abatement and can help you file the necessary paperwork.
-To learn more or discuss your circumstances, contact us at request a consultation through our website.or